Home Warranty Maintenance Requirements: What You Must Do

 Pincher's Pro Tip

 Schedule your HVAC tune-up in the spring before cooling season starts.
-Not only does this keep you warranty-compliant, it often costs less ($75–$150) than an emergency service call ($300+) and helps your system run more efficiently year-round.
+A standard annual tune-up runs about $65-$200 nationally in 2026 (averaging around $133), which is far less than an emergency service call and helps your system run more efficiently year-round.

 Maintenance Obligations vs. What the Warranty Covers